Pimm's: History

 Pimm, a farmer's son from Kent, became the owner of an oyster bar in the City of London, near the Bank of England.
 He offered the tonic (a gin-based drink containing a secret mixture of herbs and liqueurs) as an aid to digestion, serving it in a small tankard known as a "No. 1 Cup", hence its subsequent name.
+Some historians credit Pimm's successor, Samuel Morley, for serving the drink in what Morley called "cups."
+At the time of the drink's introduction, Angostura bitters were just arriving on the English market from Trinidad and Tobago, so Pimm may have capitalized on the fad.
+He originally thought it would be a digestif, but most people simply drank it as a cocktail.

 In 1851, Pimm's No. 2 Cup and Pimm's No. 3 Cup were introduced.
 Pimm's began large-scale production in 1851 to keep up with sales to other bars.
 The distillery began selling it in 1859.
 In 1865, Pimm sold the business and the right to use his name to Frederick Sawyer.
 In 1880, the business was acquired by future Lord Mayor of London Horatio Davies, and a chain of Pimm's Oyster Houses was franchised in 1887.

 Over the years, Pimm's extended their range, using other spirits as bases for new "cups".
-After World War II, Pimm's No. 4 Cup was invented, followed by Pimm's No. 5 Cup and Pimm's No. 6 Cup in the 1960s.
+After the Second World War, Pimm's No. 4 Cup was invented, followed by Pimm's No. 5 Cup and Pimm's No. 6 Cup in the 1960s.

 The brand fell on hard times in the 1970s and 1980s.
 The Oyster House chain was sold, and Pimm's Cup products Nos.
 2 to 5 were phased out due to reduced demand in 1970, after new owners, The Distillers Company, took control of the brand.
 In 1986, The Distillers Company was purchased by Guinness PLC, and Pimm's became part of Diageo when Guinness and Grand Metropolitan merged in 1997.
 In 2004, Pimm's introduced Pimm's Winter Cup, which consists of Pimm's No. 3 Cup (the brandy-based variant) infused with spices and orange peel.

 The discontinued No. 6 Vodka Cup variety was reinstated in 2015 following a successful campaign led by a group of enthusiastic Vodka Cup Pimm's drinkers.
 Despite a promise from the parent company and Pimm's owner Diageo to keep No. 6 in production, it is no longer possible to buy Vodka Cup Pimm's.